wang701/v4/content/contact/index.md

 buttonText: 'Say Hello'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+I am actively looking for new opportunities.
+Please feel free to email me if you have any questions.
+Thanks for stopping by my page!